• 11.4" x 11.2" Weaving Frame Loom - 1/4" Birch or Basswood Plywood

 Weft: The material you run through the warp threads.
 Normally these are done horizontally but can be done in other directions for different loom frames and effects.
 The weft is what people think of when weaving and is the process of going under or over the warp.

-Loom Finishing Ideas
+Loom Finishing Ideas and Tips

 If you plan to use your loom as part of your finished art piece we suggest that you consider customizing it to complement your planned tapestry.
 Here are some fun ways to finish your loom frame: